Xornop/ha-apps/ha-gatekeeper/README.md

   server.
 A single worker is used deliberately so all requests share one SQLite connection to `/data/sessions.db`; threads still allow handling multiple requests concurrently.

-## Disclaimer

-Don't use this to unlock doors or other stuff you don't want people to use/access.
-I can't promise the security of this app won't be compromised.
-Use at your own risk!